zchee/golang-wiki/GithubAccess.md

 ## Requesting Access

-To request either of the access types above, email bradfitz (at golang) and state which access you want (its URL), and state your Github username.
+To request either of the access types above, email golang-dev googlegroups.com mailing list and state which access you want (its URL), and state your Github username.

 ## Once you have access